-Justin Bieber and Hailey Baldwin Have Officially Set Their Wedding Date
+Justin Bieber And Hailey Baldwin Have Officially Set Their Wedding Date

 “I just picture lights strung everywhere.
 I think having it in the woods would be so beautiful,” Baldwin said in a September 2018 interview with The Cut.
 “My sister will be my bridesmaid.
 I was hers and maybe Justin’s little sister as a flower girl.”

-The couple had been friends for years before deciding to get together towards the end of 2015.
-After getting back together last year, Bieber proposed to Baldwin during a trip to The Bahamas in July 2018.
+The couple had been friends for years before deciding to get together toward the end of 2015.
+After getting back together last year, Bieber proposed to Baldwin during a trip to the Bahamas in July 2018.
 Since getting married, Bieber frequently shares his affection for his wife on his social media platforms.

 “I fall more in love with you every single day.
 You are the greatest thing that has ever happened to me,” he wrote on his Instagram page, sharing eight photos of his wife.
 “I would be lost without you. #wifeyappreciationday.”